Mapping 1+1-dimensional black hole thermodynamics to finite volume effects: Finite size effects in 1+1 dimensional flat spacetime

 Allowing tunnelling between two degenerate vacua, the 1PI effective potential induced by a dilute gas of instantons was calculated in \cite{Alexandre:2023iig}, based on an expansion in $\left<\phi\right>$ to the quadratic order.
 This result explicitly shows a convex effective potential, with a positive mass term and a true vacuum at $\left<\phi\right>=0$.
 Focusing on this true vacuum, the complete one-loop quantisation of the dilute gas with discrete momentum is calculated in \cite{Ai:2024taz} for a 3-torus, providing the full picture of the interplay between Casimir and tunnelling effects.

 These calculations were done in 3+1 dimensions though, and we consider here the 1+1 dimensional case, where both effects are comparable.
-Indeed, for a finite length $a$ and a mass scale $m$, the instanton action is of the order $ma$, leading for $ma\gg1$ to a suppression of the tunnelling effect of the order $\exp(-ma)$, similarly to what happens in the Casimir effect.
+Indeed, for a finite length $a$ and a mass scale $m$, the instanton action is of the order $ma$, leading for $ma\gg1$ to a suppression of the tunnelling effect of the order $\exp(-ma)$, similarly to what happens in the Casimir effect.\footnote{Other studies of finite volume QFT effects in 1+1 dimensional spacetime can be found in \cite{Hu:2021fjq}.}

 As we show in this section, one feature of convexity obtained from quantum fluctuations is NEC violation in the true ground state.
 If we allowed the system to evolve freely, this violation would imply an increase in the length $a$, similarly to spacetime expansion due to tunnelling-induced NEC violation, as described in \cite{Alexandre:2023pkk, Alexandre:2023bih} (see for example \cite{Rubakov:2014jja, Easson:2024fzn} for reviews of NEC violation in the context of Cosmology).
 In the present work, we do not take into account spacetime dynamics though, and we stick to static QFT.
 This implies that some external system fixes the length $a$, which requires some energy.
 As a consequence, although the confined scalar field violates the NEC, the Averaged NEC is not violated, which can be seen by integrating the NEC along a null geodesic going through the confining walls \cite{Sopova:2002cs, Graham:2002yr, Graham:2005cq}.